Stanley Cup Final: Series format

-The championship series began with the interleague 'World Series' played in one city.
+The championship series began with the interleague "World Series" played in one city.
 The series alternated between a rink of the NHA and later the NHL and a rink of the PCHA and later the WCHL/WHL.
-It was not until the demise of the WHL, that the final series alternated games between the two finalists' home ice.
+It was not until the demise of the WHL that the final series alternated games between the two finalists' home ice.

 The series allowed ties until 1928.
 As the two and later three leagues differed, the series would alternate using each league's rules.
-The PCHA continued to use seven-man team play, and games would alternate with six and seven-man games.
+The PCHA continued to use seven-man team play, and games would alternate with six- and seven-man games.

 After the NHL became the last remaining league to compete for the Cup, the trophy was then awarded to the winner of the NHL's championship playoff round.
 This first took place in 1927 between the Boston Bruins and the Ottawa Senators, which was planned to be a best-of-three series, although the series allowed ties.
 The series ended after four games, when the Senators defeated the Bruins in the fourth game.

 The NHL has changed its playoff format several times since 1927, and thus the final round has not always pitted conference or division playoff champions against each other.
-In the playoff format used from 1929 to 1938, the two teams with identical division ranking would face each other (i.e. the first place teams played each other, the second place teams play each other, and likewise for the third place teams).
-The winner of the first place series would automatically advance to the final round.
-The winner of the second and third place series would then play each other, with the winner of that series earning the other berth to the championship round.
+In the playoff format used from 1929 to 1938, the two teams with identical division ranking would face each other (i.e. the first-place teams played each other, the second-place teams played each other, and likewise for the third-place teams).
+The winner of the first-place series would automatically advance to the final round.
+The winners of the second- and third-place series would then play each other, with the winner of that series earning the other berth in the championship round.

-During the Original Six era, the top four teams made the playoffs, with the first and third place teams battling in one semifinal series, while the second and fourth place teams battled in the other.
+During the Original Six era, the top four teams made the playoffs, with the first- and third-place teams battling in one semifinal series, while the second- and fourth-place teams battled in the other.
 And from 1975 to 1981, all the playoff teams were seeded regardless of division or conference.
 From 1982 to 2020, the NHL's final round pitted the league's two conference playoff champions.
-In 2021, the league temporarily realigned due the COVID-19 pandemic, as a result the four playoff division champions were re-seeded and played in the Semifinals, with the winners of those series advancing to the finals.
-The league then returned to the previous conference based playoff format in 2022.
+In 2021, the league temporarily realigned due to the COVID-19 pandemic.
+As a result, the four playoff division champions were re-seeded and played in the semifinals, with the winners of those series advancing to the Final.
+The league then returned to the previous conference-based playoff format in 2022.